PHCNetworks/phc-notifi/README.md

 	helper Phcnotifi::Engine.helpers

 #### How to Add Notifications to Layouts
-Add the line of code below to your app/views/layouts/application.rb (application's layouts file).
+Add the line of code below to your app/views/layouts/application.rb
-(Usually Above <%= yield %> but not necessary.)

 	<%= render 'phcnotifi/notifications' %>

 #### How to Add Validations to your Form
 Add the line of code below to your _form.rb file.
-Changing @example_object to the sameone on your form.
+Change @example_object to the same one on your form.

 	<%= render 'phcnotifi/validations', :object => @example_object %>